makecm/hello-world-svelte-template/README.md

 - [Docs](https://docs.make.cm): First point of call
 - [Twitter](https://twitter.com/home): Drop us a message on twitter if you find a bug or have any feedback
 - [Svelte documentation](https://svelte.dev/docs)

+## Contribution

+Thanks so much to [sambauers](https://github.com/sambauers) for creating this template 👏👏👏